willwin4sure/vault/🚀Performance Engineering/Computer Architecture.md

 You only know the result of a branch after the execute stage.
 But rather than stall, we can ==speculatively execute== more instructions into the pipeline.
 If we predict the branch correctly, we continue as usual; else, we undo the operation (haven't yet hit the commit point for these operations).

-Mispredicting branches is rather expensive; on Haswell, it wastes around 15-20 cycles.
+Mis-predicting branches is rather expensive; on Haswell, it wastes around 15-20 cycles.
 Modern processors have very strong ==branch predictors== that are accurate over 95% of the time.
 A basic idea is for each instruction address where you see a branch, you keep a rough ==saturating counter== for how often it gets taken.
 Evidence suggests Haswell uses some variant of the [TAGE branch predictor](https://jilp.org/vol8/v8paper1.pdf).

 ## Handling Data Hazards